-- I. A credit co-operative should appoint a senior officer to serve as a supervisory officer responsible for supervising the implementation of AML/CFT and the implementation of self-inspection pursuant to relevant requirements of "Implementation Rules of Internal Audit and Internal Control System of Financial Holding Companies and Banking Industries" of the business unit. - II.
-The internal audit unit of a credit co-operative should audit and provide auditor opinion on following matters: - (i) Whether ML/TF risk assessment and AML/CFT programs meet regulatory

-- requirements and are implemented. - (ii) The effectiveness of AML/CFT programs.

-III.
-Responsibilities of internal audit unit:
+- I. A business unit of a bills house should appoint a senior officer to serve as a supervisory officer responsible for supervising the implementation of AML/CFT and the implementation of self-inspection pursuant to relevant requirements of "Implementation Rules of Internal Audit and Internal Control System of Financial Holding Companies and Banking Industries" of the business unit. - II.
+The internal audit unit of a bills house should audit and provide auditor opinion on following matters: - (i) Whether ML/TF risk assessment and AML/CFT programs meet regulatory requirements and are implemented. - (ii) The effectiveness of AML/CFT programs. - III.
+Responsibilities of internal audit unit: - (i) Determining the matters subject to audit according to internal control measures and relevant regulations, conducting periodic audit, and testing the effectiveness of AML/CFT programs and risk management quality of operations, departments and branches (or subsidiaries). - (ii) The auditing method should cover independent transaction testing, including selecting transactions related to high-risk products, customers, and geographic areas to verify the bills house has effectively implemented relevant AML/CFT regulatory requirements. - (iii) In case where any deficiency in the implementation of specific management measures is identified, internal audit unit should periodically inform to AML/CFT responsible officer and

-- (i) Determining the matters subject to audit according to internal control measures and relevant regulations, conducting periodic audit, and testing the effectiveness of AML/CFT programs and risk management quality of operations, departments and branches (or subsidiaries). - (ii) The auditing method should cover independent transaction testing, including selecting transactions related to high-risk products, customers, and geographic areas to verify the credit co-operative has effectively implemented relevant AML/CFT regulatory requirements. - (iii) In case where any deficiency in the implementation of specific management measures is identified, internal audit unit should periodically report to AML/CFT responsible officer for review and provide such information as a reference of employee training. - (iv) In case where internal audit unit identifies any intentional disguise of significant non-compliance but fails to disclose such information, head office competent unit should take appropriate actions. - IV.
-A credit co-operative's chief executive officer should supervise each unit to the extent that the implementation of AML/CFT internal control system is assessed and reviewed by each unit in a prudent manner.
+- provide such information as a reference of employee training. - (iv) In case where internal audit unit identifies any intentional disguise of significant non-compliance but fails to disclose such information, head office competent unit should take appropriate actions. - IV.
+A bills house's chief executive officer should supervise each unit to the extent that the implementation of AML/CFT internal control system is assessed and reviewed by each unit in a prudent manner.
 The chairman, chief executive officer, chief auditor, and AML/CFT responsible officer should jointly issue a statement for AML/CFT internal control system and submit to board of directors for approval.
-Within 3 months after the end of each fiscal year, the credit co-operative should disclose the statement on its website and publish the statement through a website designated by FSC.
+Within 3 months after the end of each fiscal year, the bills house should disclose the statement on its website and publish the statement through a website designated by FSC.